 Conclusion: Stages of Business Growth (2023)

 You can’t put two businesses on the same page.
 Whether it’s facing difficulties or finding resources, their entrepreneurial journey somehow differs from each other.
-The seven stages of growth are just the general path most businesses follow.
+The eight stages of growth are just the general path most businesses follow.

 This is also not a chronological order because some businesses might enter the exit stage due to some reasons.
 Some small businesses also choose to stay in the established stage to avoid more significant challenges.

 Whether your business is thriving or falling apart, it totally depends on adapting to the upcoming challenges and variable life cycles.
 If you are focused and believe in your vision, you can easily overcome these challenges to make your business sustainable.